Skip to Main Content

 44.0401

-The Bachelor of Science in Public Affairs major prepares students to analyze problems and effectively solve issues with the principle goal of enhancing all aspects of public life.
+The Bachelor of Science in Public Affairs major prepares students to analyze problems and effectively solve issues with the principal goal of enhancing all aspects of public life.
 It prepares students to tackle social justice issues and uplift our communities both domestically and internationally.
 The emphasis is on establishing a strong foundation of skills focusing on policy, advocacy, and analysis/critical thinking.

 The BSPA requires 120 credits: a minimum of 30 public affairs credits and another 90 credits from the CUNY Pathways general education curriculum.
 In the Pathways curriculum, the college option for BSPA students is a liberal arts minor.
 Minors relevant to public affairs include law, environmental sustainability, information studies, and survey research.
 BSPA students are not eligible to double major, but can obtain a double minor.